ipfs/ipfs-docs/docs/recent-releases/go-ipfs-0-5/features.md

 ### Testing

 The DHT rewrite was made possible by [Testground](https://github.com/ipfs/testground/), our new testing framework.
 Testground allows us to spin up multi-thousand node tests with simulated real-world network conditions.
 By combining Testground and some custom analysis tools, we were able to gain confidence that the new DHT implementation behaves correctly.

+## AutoNAT

+This release includes a protocol called AutoNAT for detecting whether or not a node is _reachable_ from the public internet.
+In short:

+1. An AutoNAT client asks a node running an AutoNAT service if it can be reached at one of a set of guessed addresses.
+2. The AutoNAT service attempts to _dial back_ those addresses, with some restrictions.
+We won't dial back to a different IP address, for example.
+3. If the AutoNAT service succeeds, it reports back the address it successfully dialed, and the AutoNAT client knows that it is reachable from the public internet.

+All nodes act as AutoNAT clients to determine if they should switch into DHT server mode.
+As of this release, all nodes also run a rate-limited AutoNAT service by default.
+This service should have minimal overhead.
+Nodes initialized with the `lowpower` configuration profile do not run the AutoNAT service.

+In addition to enabling the AutoNAT service by default, this release changes the AutoNAT config options:

+1. The `Swarm.EnableAutoNATService` option has been removed.
+2. A new AutoNAT section has been added to the config.
+This section is empty by default.

 ## Subdomain support in HTTP gateway